milonmaze/privacy-terms-observatory-beta/www.snap.com/en-US/privacy/privacy-by-product.md

-Our Privacy Principles
-Your Privacy, Explained
-Privacy by Product
-Privacy Policy
-How We Use Your Information
-Transparency Report
 Snaps & Chats

 Just like talking to someone in person or on the phone, having a conversation through Snaps and Chats lets you express whatever’s on your mind at the time — without automatically keeping a permanent record of everything you’ve ever said.